david-w/david-w.github.io/Future Posts/fuel_injector.md

 ## Mazda CX-9 3.7L Fuel Injector Replacement

-As I was leaving work yesterday, as soon as I started my car I felt it.
+As I was leaving work yesterday, I felt it as soon as I started my car.
 By "it" I mean a misfire.
-I won't explain the feeling because if you are reading about how to replace an injector, then you already know what I'm talking about.
+I won't explain the feeling because if you are reading this, then you likely already know what I'm talking about.

 So it was running on 5 cylinders.
 I had somewhere important to be, so I had to think fast.
 9 times out of 10 on newer model cars, a non-firing cylinder means a bad coil which is an easy fix.